naveen4152/kubernetes_works/kubernetes-architecture.md

 - **controllers** : this is brain behind  orchestration. these are responsible for noticing and responding when nodes,containers or end points goes down.

-#### On Worker node
+### On Worker node

 - **container runtime** : it is the underlying software that is used to run containers in nodes. like Docker, cri-o, rocket etc

 - **kubelet** : this is an agent that runs on every node in the cluster. agent is responsible for making sure that the containers are running on the nodes as expected.

-- Command line tool available in kubernetes kubectl. it is used to deploy and manage applications on kube cluster
+**Command line tool** : kubectl is available kubernetes command line tool. it is used to deploy and manage applications on kube cluster